Intreecom/robotlb/tutorial.md

     --values nginx-values.yaml
 ```

-Once the nginx is deployed, verify that load balancer is created on hetzner cloud console.
-And check that external-ip for the service of type loadbalancer is an actual IP.
+Once the nginx is deployed, verify that the load-balancer is created on Hetzner cloud console.
+And check that external-ip for the service of type LoadBalancer is an actual public IP of a cloud loadbalancer.